-Style guides typically outline requirements for font, formatting, and graphics, but it can also dictate voice, tone, and viewpoint.
+Style guides typically outline requirements for font, formatting, graphics and writing style, but it can also dictate voice, tone, and viewpoint.
 Following a style guide is key to developing a company’s brand, and if they provide a style guide, the writer needs to follow it.

 Re-read the Document Multiple Times

 You will not catch every error on the first read-through or even the second.
 Each time you go through the document, have a specific editing goal in mind: